avictormorais/posterfy/README.md

    ```bash
    npm install
    ```
-4. Create a .env file in the root directory and add your Spotify API credentials as in .env.exemple:
+4. Create a .env file in the root directory and add your Spotify API credentials as in .env.example:
     ```bash
-    VITE_SPOTIFY_CLIENT_ID==your_spotify_client_id
+    VITE_SPOTIFY_CLIENT_ID=your_spotify_client_id
     VITE_SPOTIFY_CLIENT_SECRET=your_spotify_client_secret
     ```
 5. Run the project locally: